abdalla1912mohamed/Vehicle-Telemetry-Simulation-in-C-/README.md

 Project Structure
 The project is structured as follows:

-/src - Contains the implementation files for Sensors, ECUs, Diagnostic ECU, and Logger classes.
+porject directory - Contains the implementation files for Sensors, ECUs, , Logger and car  classes.
-/include - Contains header files defining the interfaces and functionalities of each component.
-/examples - Contains example code and a main simulation script that creates a Car instance, instantiates sensors and ECUs, and simulates telemetry data in real-time.
-/tests - Unit tests to verify the functionality of each class and component.
-Features
+/src include --> the main.cpp

 Modular Sensor Design: Add new sensors with ease by extending the Sensor base class.
 Event-Driven Notification: ECUs receive real-time updates from subscribed sensors to take immediate action.
 Comprehensive Diagnostics: The Diagnostic ECU monitors all systems for anomalies, maintaining vehicle health.